 We can’t stop talking about Bali, Indonesia with our family and friends.
-This place has beautiful views, serene temples, delicious food, some of the finest cooking classes around the world, and the best part – amazing waterfalls.
-Knowing that Bali has many waterfalls (arguably the most extraordinary waterfalls in Asia) it was difficult to choose which one to go to with our limited 4 days in Bali.
+This place has beautiful views, serene temples, delicious places to eat, some of the finest cooking classes around the world, and the best part – amazing waterfalls.

 *Disclosure: We have affiliate links in this post.
 As an Amazon Associate, we earn from qualifying purchases.
 If you click on the links and make a purchase, we receive a small commission.
 There is no extra cost to you.
 Appreciate the support.